danintel/sawtooth-faq/glossary.rst

     See Address
 Sybil Attacks
     Using forged identities in a blockchain network to subvert the reputation system.
-Was named after the book and movie Validator
+Was named after the book and movie Transactor
+    The Sawtooth client that creates a transaction, or the part that that communicates with the validator Validator
     Validates transactions and sends to the appropriate TP; proposes new blocks for block chain Validator